 - Sandboxing suspicious files and programs

-Endpoint security solutions use machine learning and advanced human curated rules to identify advanced threats.
+Endpoint security solutions use machine learning and advanced human-curated rules to identify advanced threats.
 Often, pre-configured rules are built around cyber-attacks that already occurred.
-Hackers are smart not to use pre-built malware because most tools can identify and detect these based on malware signatures.
+Hackers typically do not use pre-built malware because most tools can identify and detect these based on malware signatures.

-Since endpoint agents monitor and collect large amounts of human behavior data, they can baseline normal activity.
+Since endpoint agents monitor and collect large amounts of human behavior data, they can baseline regular activity.

 Think about it this way:

 Often, administrators use schtask.exe to create and run scheduled tasks on a remote or local computer.
 This executable is known to be safe and is used dozens of times a day on a single computer.

 A piece of malware might use the same process to embed itself into a task for persistence.
 Now, a rule that matches only the process name will generate a lot of noise.
 There is no way to determine if its use is malicious or benign.

 An EDR agent will analyze the process name, the command line arguments used to start the program, and even what happens in the computer’s memory.
 Modern malware can be fileless and thus impossible to detect with only malware signatures.